VLC could not open the mpga/mp4v/mp4a audio encoder

 5. Hit “Save” and give your conversion another shot.

-Useful tip: How to Merge Subtitles With Video Permanently Using VLC
+Useful guide: How to Merge Subtitles With Video Permanently Using VLC

-3. Hit “Convert / Save” at the bottom.Convert video VLC
+3. Click on “Convert / Save” at the bottom.Convert video VLC

-5. Edit the profile by clicking the tool icon next to it.Convert edit profile setting in VLC
+5. Click the tool icon next to the profile to edit it.Convert edit profile setting in VLC

-6. In the “Video codec” and “Audio codec” tabs, tick “Keep original video track” and “Keep original audio track“.VLC could not open the mp4v video encoder
+6. Under the “Video codec” and “Audio codec” tabs, check the boxes for “Keep original video track” and “Keep original audio track“.VLC could not open the mp4v video encoder

-Sometimes the problem is just the profile you’re using.
-Trying a different one might just do the trick.
+Sometimes the problem is just with the profile you’re using.
+Trying a different one might just fix the problem.
+Here’s what you can do:

-1. Do the steps from Solution 2 until you get to the “Convert” settings.
+1. Do the steps from second solution above until you get to the “Convert” settings.

 2. Pick a different profile in the “Profile” dropdown.Try a different VLC conversion profile